langurmonkey/website-source/content/blog/2021/rpi4-impressions.md

 I connected the fan to the 3.3v pin of the GPIO, as in my tests it provided sufficient cooling (idles at 35C, goes up to ~40 when playing video), and connecting it to the 5v pin resulted in an unbearably high fan noise.
 Yes, the fan in this kit is super-noisy.

+{{< sp orange >}}EDIT (2021-03-22):{{</ sp >}} Three days after delivery the little fan has died on me.
+Tonight it was making some unusually high pitches and whines in an erratic pattern.
+Now it just stops randomly with sounds from Hell.
+RIP little fanny.

 ## System setup and update

 The system is also trivial to set up, and this seems to be a pattern that repeats over and over when it comes to this little device.
 Everything is easy and pleasant to configure, and it is a joy to use.
 In my case, the Micro SD card came already flashed with [Raspbian](https://www.raspbian.org), so I just had to slide it into the card reader and do the software setup.
 In case you are starting with a blank card, you can find an [awesome setup guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) on the official site.